Orion Weiss: Academia

 Weiss began his musical studies at the Preucil School of Music in Iowa City, Iowa.
 When his family moved to Lyndhurst, Ohio, he continued his piano studies with Carol Lubetkin, and later with pianist and composer Edith Reed.

 He attended the Interlochen Arts Camp between 1991 and 1995.
-Between 1995-2000 he studied with Paul Schenly, Reinberger Chair in Piano and Head of the Piano Department at the Cleveland Institute of Music.
+Between 1995 and 2000 he studied with Paul Schenly, Reinberger Chair in Piano and Head of the Piano Department at the Cleveland Institute of Music.
 During these years, he attended summer music festivals and workshops at Pianofest in the Hamptons, the Sergei Babayan International Piano Academy, the Perlman Music Program, and Music Academy of the West.
 In 2004 he graduated from the Juilliard School in New York earning a Bachelor of Music degree.
 At Juilliard, he studied with Emanuel Ax.

 Weiss has participated regularly in a teaching residency for gifted young musicians in Medellin, Colombia.

 Career

-In February 1999, Weiss made his Cleveland Orchestra debut performing Liszt’s Piano Concerto No. 1.
+In February 1999, Weiss made his Cleveland Orchestra debut performing Liszt's Piano Concerto No. 1.

 In March 1999, with less than 24 hours' notice, Weiss stepped in to replace André Watts for a performance of Shostakovich's Piano Concerto No. 2 with the Baltimore Symphony Orchestra.
 He was immediately invited to return to the Orchestra for a performance of the Tchaikovsky Piano Concerto in October 1999.

 Weiss was featured in the 2004 edition of Musical America and the March 2004 Symphony Magazine as part of the next generation of great artists in classical music.
 He has performed with numerous orchestras such as the Los Angeles Philharmonic, Chicago Symphony, New World Symphony, Vancouver Symphony, Philadelphia Orchestra, Cleveland Orchestra, and the New York Philharmonic.
 He made his New York recital debut at Alice Tully Hall in April 2005.
 That same year, he made his European debut in a recital at the Musée du Louvre in Paris.

 Also in 2005, he toured Israel with the Israel Philharmonic Orchestra, conducted by Itzhak Perlman.
 He toured the US with the Orchester der Klangverwaltung Munich conducted by Enoch zu Guttenberg in October 2007.
 He toured China with the Pittsburgh Symphony in May 2009.

 In 2010, he was featured in a recording project of the complete Gershwin works for piano and orchestra with the Buffalo Philharmonic and JoAnn Falletta.